BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 General project structure can be defined as follows:

 - Each stage was implemented as a class.
-- Each class has a defined its own interface (located in *...Interface.py* files).
+- Each class has a defined interface (located in *...Interface.py* files).
 - Interface helps to define that are expected in particular stage.

 ![Alt text](doc/img/Dataflow_Stages_Interfaces.png "Movie Processing Stages with interfaces")